The war in Lebanon

 The future of the Likud

-As far as which political figure could defeat Kadima in the next elections, it is impossible to answer that at the moment.
-As a result of various failures on the part of the current government there continues to be talks of early, very early, elections.
-Yet, Israel could remain with our current government one year, two years, two terms...
-Right now it is difficult to say what the outcome of an election in Israel would be.
+As far as which political figure could lead Kadima to a defeat in the next elections, it is impossible to answer that at the moment.
+As a result of various failures on the part of the current government there continues to be talks of early, VERY EARLY, elections.
+Yet, Israel could remain with our current government one year, two years, two terms . . . . . .
+Right now it is difficult to say what an outcome of an election in Israel would be.
 When the ramifications from the failures of Israel's war against Hizbullah are dealt with properly, and the dust settles, there will be more political clarity in terms of declaring new elections or not.

-Aharon Martin, Chicago, USA: What is the Likud's political stance regarding the city of Hebron with the Cave of Machpela, and the settlement of Kiryat Arba?
-Can we expect these areas to be evacuated in a theoretical peace agreement with the PA?
+Aharon Martin, Chicago, USA: What is the Likud's political stance regarding the city of Hebron with the Cave of Machpelah , and the settlement of Kyriat Arba?
+Can we expect these areas to be evacuated in a theoretical peace agreement with the P.A?

-Currently, the stance regarding the Cave of Machpela and Kiryat Arba remains the same as it did in May 2006.
-Prime Minister Ehud Olmert's plan to unilaterally set Israel's final borders connected the Jewish neighborhoods of Hebron to Kiryat Arba.
+Silvan Shalom: Currently, the stance regarding the Cave of Machpelah and Kiryat Arba remains the same as it did in May 2006.
+Prime Minister Ehud Olmert's plan to unilaterally set Israel's final borders connected Jewish neighborhoods of Hebron to Kiryat Arba.
 The two communities would be set inside of Israel's borders.
 The holy site will be included in the section that Israel keeps.

 Jewish holy sites should always remain in Israel's borders.
-One, for preservation's sake, and two, they remain the strongest example of Jewish history and religious life in the land of Israel.
+One, for preservation sake, and two, they remain the strongest example of Jewish history and religious life in the land of Israel.